nonlocalmodels/NLMech/docs/paper.md

 * Nonlinear bond-based PD model [@lipton2014dynamic,@lipton2016cohesive], and
 * Nonlocal Double Well state-based peridynamic model [@Lipton2018].

-For example input files for these model, we refer to the collection of [examples](https://nonlocalmodels.github.io/examples/) in the documentation.
+For example input files for these models, we refer to the collection of [examples](https://nonlocalmodels.github.io/examples/) in the documentation.

 # Statement of need

 Nonlocal models, like peridyanmics, are computaitonal expensive, like molecular dynamics or smoothed-particle hydrodynamics.
 Serveral publications of GPU-based implementations [@mossaiby2017opencl,@diehl2012implementierung,@diehl2015efficient] and one commerical implementation in LS-DYNA [@ren20173d] can be found in literature.
 However, from an open source perspective only two other peridynamic implementations: [Peridigm](https://github.com/peridigm/peridigm) [@littlewood2015roadmap] and [PDLammps](https://lammps.sandia.gov/doc/pair_peri.html) [@parks2008implementing], are available.
 Both of these codes rely on the Message Passing Interface (MPI).

 # Applications